Home » Duke Lemur Center

 Our goals are preserving natural environments as well as increasing sustainability and resilience.
 We achieve these goals through activities centered on education, reforestation, sustainable agriculture, fuel-efficient stoves, women’s health, and much more.

-Environmental education (EE)
+Environmental Education (EE)

 Fostering a generation of environmental stewards begins in the school classroom with Madagascar’s youth, and incorporating the environment into daily classroom instruction can lead to a generation of Malagasy people interested in and equipped to protect their natural heritage.